issues

 Economic inequity

-The statistics paint a stark picture of economic hardship and housing insecurity in Silicon Valley.
+The 2023 statistics paint a stark picture of economic hardship and housing insecurity in Silicon Valley.
 With 28% of households unable to meet their basic needs without assistance and 50% of renters burdened by housing costs exceeding 30% of their income, many individuals and families in the region face significant financial challenges.

-Compounding these issues, the average annual income of service workers stands at $49,500, highlighting the struggle to make ends meet in a region known for its high cost of living.
+The average annual income of service workers stands at $49,500, highlighting the struggle to make ends meet in a region known for its high cost of living.
 These statistics underscore the urgent need for comprehensive solutions to address housing affordability, income inequality, and economic insecurity in Silicon Valley.

 Social inequity